ShirazFero/Friends-Of-The-Swifts/README.md

 2.download and install OBS studio on your pc at https://obsproject.com/download

-3.add all camera rtmp streams to OBS and add a scene for each camera and add a Scene to each camera, watch video at __LINK__
+3.set OBS studio and set all camera rtmp streams to OBS and add a scene for each camera and add a Scene to each camera, watch video at __LINK__

   step 1: get all camera Ip addresses from your loacal network , replace __CameraIPAddress__ string with them : rtsp://admin:admin@CameraIPAddress:554/11